Peppermint Bark Brownies

 Preparation

 Preheat oven to 350 degrees.
-Line a 9 x 13 baking tin with foil and lightly grease the foil.
-I also always sprinkle the bottom of the foil with sugar when I’m baking brownies for a crunchy bottom crust.
+Lightly grease a 9 x 13 baking tin; I always sprinkle the bottom of the tin with sugar when I’m baking brownies for a crunch bottom crust.

 In a mixing bowl, stir together oil and sugar, then add eggs, one at a time, mixing well after each.
-Stir in cocoa powder, then salt, flour, vanilla, orange zest, and orange extract until the batter is smooth.
+Stir in cocoa powder, then salt, flour, and vanilla until the batter is smooth.

 Pour into the baking tin and spread into an even layer.
 Bake for 30-34 minutes, until a toothpick inserted in the center comes out clean or with just a few moist crumbs.
 These brownies are fudgy, but shouldn’t be too gooey in the middle when they’re done; the center will look mostly set on top.